JinLeeGG/JinLeeGG/README.md

 <details>
   <summary> Who am I? 😉 </summary>
   <pre>
-   I am a programmer who loves to make software and games and also playing with it 😁 Currently going to Dickinson College and majoring Computer Science and Math.
+   I am a passionate programmer who loves to make software and games and also playing with it 😁 I am currently going to Dickinson College and majoring in Computer Science and Math.
-   I hope to make Virtual Reality software or games in the future!
   </pre>
 </details>